Aerie instructors are a diverse group, sharing at least three qualities essential for a wilderness medicine instructor. All Aerie instructors are:

 - Skilled, enthusiastic, and knowledgeable instructors (we are going to count that as one quality!)

 - Experienced in a wide variety of outdoor interests and professions

 - Involved in health care, almost all professionally, almost all with a minimum of EMT certification

 We work closely with our medical director, Greg Moore, MD, and our Board of Advisors to ensure that our curriculum is current and our teaching techniques appropriate.
 Read through their biographies.
 Contact them individually or through our office with questions.

 In reality, the above qualities form only a baseline standard for employment at Aerie.
 What you will find truly unique about our staff is their commitment to service.
 They arrive at class eager to provide the training you need, to answer your individual questions, and to be a resource for you after the course ends.
-Many Aerie graduates have changed their careers or specialities after taking our courses.
+Many Aerie graduates have changed their careers or specialties after taking our courses.
 Why?
 In most cases, they tell us it is because of their instructors' inspiration.
-Sounds corny, but it's true.
 Most of our staff are Aerie graduates who found something in their instructor that inspired them to work with us.
 While we don't expect that every graduate will become an Aerie employee, we do expect that their course will have an impact far beyond the topic of wilderness first aid.

 Gaytri Bhatia, Instructor

-BA Environmental Studies, Mount Holyoke College; WFR
+BA, Environmental Studies - Mount Holyoke College; WFR

 Joe Blattner, Instructor, Management Director

-WEMT; NREMT-B; Lead Instructor & Advanced EMT (Montana); Level I Avalanche; Swiftwater Rescue Technician; Rope Rescue Technician I/II
+MA, Emergency Management and Homeland Security - Arizona State University; BA - University of Montana; EMT, W-EMT; Lead Instructor & Advanced EMT (Montana); Level I Avalanche; Swiftwater Rescue Technician; Rope Rescue Technician I/II

 Samantha Boucher, Instructor